PankratzLab/jFlow/README.md

 ### Command line

-For building on the command line, simply run `mvn` from the top-level `pom-genvisis` level.
+For building on the command line, simply run `mvn` from the top-level `pom-genvisis` directory.
 This will call the [install goal](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) by default - building all modules and copying them to your [local Maven repository](https://maven.apache.org/guides/introduction/introduction-to-repositories.html).

 ### Eclipse

 1. Import the top-level Genvisis directory as an [Existing Maven Project](http://javapapers.com/java/import-maven-project-into-eclipse/).
 Eclipse will create projects automatically for `pom-genvisis` and all sub-modules.

 That's it!
 You can now develop Genvisis code.

+#### Caveats / Troubleshooting

+When importing, Eclipse will recognize that Genvisis is a multi-module build and create a project for each module.
+However, if additional modules are added later, Eclipse will not automatically import these.

+So if you know a new module has been added, or are seeing odd missing dependency errors, try re-importing Maven projects from the `pom-genvisis` directory.

 #### Building the Genvisis application